Certified Lover Boy: Artwork

-The album's artwork features 12 emoji of pregnant women in varying clothing colors, hair colors and skin tones.
+The album's artwork features 12 emojis of pregnant women in varying clothing colours, hair colours and skin tones.
 It was designed by English artist Damien Hirst.
 The artwork was met with a negative reception from fans and critics alike, who called the image "lazy" and "ridiculous".
 It was named the worst album artwork of the year by Exclaim! on their "30 Worst Album Covers of 2021" list.

+On August 6, 2024, Drake released 100 gigabytes of data which included behind-the-scenes clips, tour rehearsals, studio footage, and three unheard tracks; he posted them on an Instagram page named "plottttwistttttt".
+The data was also uploaded to a website (100gigs.org).
+Amongst the 100 gigabytes of data, several unused artworks were uncovered for previously released Drake albums, including Honestly, Nevermind (2022), Her Loss (2022), For All the Dogs (2023), and a scrapped sequel of Care Package (2019).
+The website also has an unseen promotional poster for Drake's It's All a Blur Tour.
+Amongst the unseen artwork and posters were three unused cover art for Certified Lover Boy.

 Critical reception

 Certified Lover Boy was met with mixed reviews.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from professional publications, the album received an average score of 60 based on 20 reviews, indicating "mixed or average reviews".
 Aggregator AnyDecentMusic? gave it 5.5 out of 10, based on their assessment of the critical consensus.

 Reviewing the album for Pitchfork, Matthew Strauss stated, "With much of Certified Lover Boy, Drake seems to be doing what he thinks Drake would do, and ticking the box is taking its toll".
 Brandon Yu of Variety praised the album, stating, "Certified Lover Boy is a perfectly fine record – it's expensively well-produced, like all of Drake's albums, and easily likable with a decent batting average for a nearly hour-and-a-half record".
 Okla Jones of Consequence said, "Drake's new release may lack some of the variety of his previous albums, but its concepts and musical structure make for a solid body of work".
 Mikael Wood of the Los Angeles Times wrote a glowing review of the album, defending Drake's usage of an R. Kelly credit as a "thoughtless error", and saying it "expertly displays his strengths" while showing a new tendency to understate his accomplishments by merely predicting in "You Only Live Twice" that the album would go platinum when previous albums have been certified platinum several times.
 Wood described the album as being "enjoyment even at its bleakest".